 It’s frustrating when the first and main thing I’ve been complaining is not about the actual episode, but more about the terrible job that ABC has done at captioning the video.

-Which is ironic, when it features deaf people (though, I’ve argued many times in the past that captions/subtitles are not just for d/Deaf and hard of hearing people).
+Which is ironic, when it features deaf people (though, I’ve argued many times in the past that captions/subtitles are not just for deaf people).

 Just 5 second in, the caption appeared too early.